buzzbangorg/bsbang-crawler/README.md

 # README #

-This is the crawler component for Buzzbang search.
+This is the crawler component of Buzzbang search.

 # Tests #